debops/debops/docs/ansible/roles/postgresql_server/getting-started.rst

 The PostgreSQL version installed by the role will be a default version offered by the distribution.
-If you want PostgreSQL 9.4 on Debian Wheezy, or an upstream version of the server, you can enable the upstream APT repository by adding in inventory:
+If you want PostgreSQL 9.4 on Debian Wheezy, or an upstream version of the server, you can enable the upstream APT repository from inventory, by adding:

 .. code-block:: yaml